 Have you recently been in an accident with a truck?
 Did the truck have a mechanical failure, including either a brake failure or a tire blow out?
 According to the U.S. Department of Transportation (USDOT), you are not alone: malfunctioning parts on trucks cause over 10 percent of all trucking accidents.

 The USDOT further reports that brake failure – a type of mechanical failure – is the number one cause of all trucking accidents.
-In most mechanical failure cases, the problem is preventable with regular truck service and maintenance.
+In most truck failure cases, the problem is preventable with regular truck service and maintenance.
 However, trucking companies and truck drivers will often sacrifice compliance with regulations to avoid the economic loss of having a truck off the road.

 Trucking accidents can be catastrophic.
 Trucks are significantly heavier and larger than other types of vehicles and, when involved in accidents, can cause severe injuries, permanent disabilities, and fatalities.
 Trucking companies have a corporate responsibility to ensure their vehicles are properly maintained and in good working condition.
 This responsibility is in place to protect other motorists.
 Truck accidents due to mechanical failure are possibly avoidable when trucks comply with federal and state law regulations.

-Federal Regulation of Trucking Companies
+Federal Regulation of Trucking Companies in Texas

 The Federal Motor Carrier Safety Administration (FMCSA), a branch of the USDOT, regulates the trucking industry.
 FMCSA has specific rules requiring trucking companies to maintain their vehicles in good working order.
 Under federal law, every “motor carrier and intermodal equipment provider must systematically inspect, repair, and maintain, or cause to be systematically inspected, repaired, and maintained, all motor vehicles and intermodal equipment subject to its control.”